/

 Unlike in CRM, a person can only be a member of only one campaign in most marketing automation systems.
 Also, Contacts are typically not manually added to campaigns or imported into campaigns as they are in CRM.

-Instead, people become members of campaigns as a result of certain behaviors.
-For example, the submission of a specific form can result in a website visitor being associated with a particular campaign.
+Instead, people become members of campaigns through specific behaviors.
+For example, submitting a specific form can result in a website visitor being associated with a particular campaign.
 Registering for an event can trigger the association with a marketing automation campaign.

-Across marketing automation systems, “campaign” can range from a generalized reference to a rich area of functionality.
+Across marketing automation systems, “campaign” can range from a generic term to a rich set of functionality.

-In Pardot, a campaign is a persistent item within the application, but a campaign has limited characteristics.
-A campaign is mainly used as a unifying element, as all forms, landing pages, email templates, prospects, etc. are required to be related to a campaign.
+In Pardot, a campaign is a persistent entity within the application, but it has limited characteristics.
+A campaign is mainly used as a unifying element, as all forms, landing pages, email templates, prospects, etc., are required to be related to a campaign.

 In 2019, Salesforce introduced Connected Campaigns for Salesforce and Pardot.
 This allows for building, “a 1:1 relationship between Salesforce and Pardot campaigns.”